Follow us on:

 Fireplace Paint

 When searching for Fireplace Paints and Fire Surround Paints, you may be tempted by basic 'heat resistant paints' that claim to be suitable for fireplaces and fire surrounds.
 They are not suitable.
-Rawlins' blog post on painting a fireplace had dozens of customer questions asking this same question - "is heat resistant or fire retardant paint suitable for fireplaces and fire surrounds" - the answer is no. So, due to overwhelming customer enquiries, Rawlins now stock a specialist heat resistant paints for fireplaces:
+Rawlins' blog post on painting a fireplace had dozens of customer questions asking this same question - "is heat resistant or fire retardant paint suitable for fireplaces and fire surrounds" - the answer is no. So, due to overwhelming customer enquiries, Rawlins now stock a specialist heat resistant paint for fireplaces:

 • Tikkurila Muuri: